NeedsSoySauce/testme/README.md

 ## Setup

 These setup instructions assume you already have Python and [virtualenv](https://pypi.org/project/virtualenv/) installed.

+### 1. Install dependencies

 The following will clone this repository, setup and activate a virtual environment, and install dependencies.

-### Windows
+#### Windows

 ```shell script
 git clone https://github.com/NeedsSoySauce/COMPSCI-235-A3.git